bucardo/check_postgres/README.md

 For `make test`, please report any failing tests to check_postgres@bucardo.org.
 The tests need to have some standard Postgres binaries available, such as `initdb`, `psql`, and `pg_ctl`.
 If these are not in your path, or you want to use specific ones, please set the environment variable `PGBINDIR` first.
+More details on running the testsuite are available in `README.dev`.

 Once `make install` has been done, you should have access to the complete documentation by typing: